 - 4.3.1 Emissions from the Project is the sum of GHG emissions from the activity (geo-stored carbon) included within the activity boundary.
-Those are: direct emissions (scope 1 and 2) from capture, transport and injection as well as emissions from chemicals, membranes and purpose-built equipment including the construction and materials for the equipment.31 - 4.3.2.
-CO2 losses are regarded as any difference between CO2 captured (total in kgCO2e) and CO2 injected to storage (total in kgCO2e) (see section 4.4 calculation parameters).
+Those are: direct emissions (scope 1 and 2) from capture, transport and injection as well as emissions from chemicals, membranes and purpose-built equipment including the construction and materials for the equipment. - 4.3.2.
+CO2 losses are regarded as any difference between CO2 captured (total in kgCO2e) and CO2 injected to storage (total in kgCO2e) (see section 4.4 calculation parameters). - 4.3.3.
+Energy consumption is substantial in carbon capture activities.
+All emissions from energy use are within the activity boundary and are accounted for when quantifying the net CO2 Removal.
+Energy used for geo-stored carbon activities is not required to be 100 % carbon free.